15 Best Things to Do in Groton (CT)

 USS Nautilus

-Integral to the Submarine Force Museum, the USS Nautilus became the world’s first operational nuclear submarine when it was launched in 1954.
-The vessel also made history in 1958 when it became the first submarine to make a submerged transit of the North Pole, a feat made possible by its nuclear propulsion system, allowing it to remain underwater for much longer than diesel-powered subs.
+The vessel also made history in 1958 when it became the first submarine to make a submerged transit of the North Pole.
+That feat was made possible by its nuclear propulsion system, allowing it to remain underwater for much longer than diesel-powered subs.

 The USS Nautilus is Connecticut’s official state ship and was converted into a museum in the mid-80s.